|Type of record:||Find Spot|

 8 August 1933.
 Stray Find.

-The cleaver is listed as a handaxe in (S5), which also lists the two flakes as both being retouched.
-These finds are also noted in (S6), (S7) and (S8), although little or no additional information is given.
+This implement is listed as a handaxe in (S5), which also record the flakes as both being retouched.
+These finds are also noted on (S6) and in (S7), (S8) and (S9).
+A sketch of the broken core tool on (S6) was probably copied from (S4).

 A large ochreous flake from Syderstone was amongst a number of items from Sainty's collection that were donated to the Norwich Castle Museum in 1981 (NWHCM : 2007.319.15).
 This flake is marked "Syderstone (Hurn's Pit) 12/10/35" and was probably from this site.
 Although its condition is very similar to the flints found in 1933 it is not particularly convincing as an artefact and may well be natural.